 R-11.2.2.
-Maximum Duration for Intended Traps

-The maximum duration for traps on closed loops shall be less than 5 minutes.
+Maximum Duration for Intended TrapsThe maximum duration for traps on closed loops shall be less than the maximum penalty at a control.

 R-11.2.3.
 Missed Control Score and Penalty

 A penalty of 1 point for each second early or late at each control shall be imposed up to a 300 point maximum (5 minutes) leg penalty or 300 points (5 minutes) for each leg involved in missing a control.